-The largest elephant on record was an adult male African elephant.
+The largest elephant on record was an adult male African savanna elephant.
 He weighed about 24,000 pounds (10,886 kilograms) and was 13 feet (3.96 meters) tall at the shoulder!
-Most elephants don’t get that large, but African bush elephants do grow larger than Asian elephants.
+Most elephants don’t get that large, but African elephants do grow larger than Asian elephants.

 HABITAT AND DIET

 Home is where the herd is.
 Asian elephants live in India, Nepal, and parts of Southeast Asia.
-Their habitat is scrub forest and rain forest, and they are often found along rivers during dry months.
+Their habitat is scrub forest and rainforest, and they are often found along rivers during dry months.

-All elephants live in close social groups called herds, usually made up of related females and their offspring.
+Most elephants live in close social groups called herds, usually made up of related females and their offspring.
 The leader of the herd is known as the matriarch; she is usually the oldest and most experienced female in the group.
 The matriarch remembers where and how to find food and water, how to avoid predators, and the best places for shelter.
 She also keeps the younger elephants in line and teaches them how to behave in elephant society.
 In some cases the group may include one of the matriarch’s sisters and her offspring.
 When groups get too big, “bond groups” split off but maintain a loose association.

 Adult males don't usually live in a herd.
 Once male elephants are old enough to find their own food and protect themselves, they leave the herd and live on their own or form bachelor herds with other males.
 Only after they become adults do they visit herds of females, and that is only for short periods of time to breed.
 Bulls do not take part in caring for the young.

 Ellie etiquette.
 Good manners are important in elephant society.
-Trunks are used in greeting: a lower-ranking animal will insert its trunk tip into the other’s mouth.
+Trunks are used in greeting: a lower-ranking individual will insert its trunk tip into the other’s mouth.
 A trunk may be held out to an approaching elephant as a greeting and is also used in caressing, twining, wrestling, and checking reproductive status.

 Stranger danger.
 Elephant calves could be a potential meal for hyenas, lions, leopards, or crocodiles, but as long as they stay near Mom or their herd, they have little to worry about.
 If an elephant senses danger, it trumpets a loud alarm call to alert the others.
 The herd then forms a protective ring, with youngsters in the middle and the adults facing out to confront a potential predator.
 A healthy adult elephant’s only foe is a human poacher with a powerful rifle.